 LDA uses meetings, seminars, conferences and exhibitions to raise awareness in health professionals as well as the general public.
+Many of these activities were curtailed because of the COVID pandemic, but are beginning to return to normal.

 Medical ExhibitionsPrimary Care Conference and Exhibition